sparq-ai/search-client-js/README.md

 ### Create a New Client

 To initiate, you will have to create a new client which would require an Application ID and search token (API Key).
 You can find both on your SearchTap account.
+Settings can be customized to tune the search behavior.
+For example, you can add the following:

+- searchFields: Search would be applied on the fields defined here.
+For instance, Name, Price, etc.

+- textFacets: Text facets to be retrieved.
+For each of the retrieved facets (eg. color; size; brand), the response will contain a list of facet values (red, blue; small, large; zara…)

+- numericFacets: Numeric facets as the name suggests, display items that have ranges of numeric values.

 ```
 var searchClient = new SearchClient(<app-id>, <search-token>);

-var result = searhClient
+var result = searchClient
     .searchFields(f1,f2,f3,...)
     .textFacets(f1,f2,f3,...)
     .numericFacets(f1,f2,f3,..)